tenacityteam/tenacity/CONTRIBUTING.md

 //
 // more things go here

+/// another long comment, but for doxygen.
+///
+/// please try to use Doxygen comments like this so we can document their usage, intentions,
+/// etc. in Doxygen.

 /** Alternatively, we have these types of comments. preferred for Doxygen.
  *
- * More things about foor and bar
+ * More things about foor and bar.
  *
  **/
 int* foo = some_memory;